 An assessment of the significance and ongoing development of the COVID-19 impact has been undertaken.
-The Directors have reviewed the assumptions behind demand projections, financial performance and liquidity, and assessed Group resilience to a reduction in income brought about by reduced electricity demand.
-More detail on the group can be found in the ENWL accounts however there is no direct impact on this company.
+More detail on the group can be found in the ENWL accounts however there is no direct impact on the Company.

 Future developments

 There are no planned changes to the business activities of the Company.